With all new technologies there are a lot of questions.

-On the industrial scale, there are a certain number of companies active in the area of power-to-liquid or direct air capture / CO2 utilization.
-It is common for them to deal with relatively large volumes of CO2 (input) or hydrocarbon compounds (output).
-Their processes run very efficiently, but requires complex plant and process technological conditions, such as high temperature (500 - 700 ° C) and pressure (200 bar) requirements.
-This is something that is not fit for homes or household setting.
+On the industrial scale, there are a certain number of companies active in the area of power-to-liquid or direct air capture/CO2 utilization.
+It is common for them to deal with relatively large input volumes of CO2 or output volumes of hydrocarbon compounds.
+Their processes run very efficiently, but they require complex machinery and extreme processing conditions, such as high temperatures (500 - 700 ° C) and pressures (200 bar).
+This is something that is not fit for homes or a household setting.
 Furthermore, these approaches cover only one part of the entire value chain: either the capture of CO2 or the conversion.
 Lack of a business model that could cover utilization of the final product (methanol in this case) renders these companies and users unsatisfied.

 Yes, we have protected the individual components of our system through international patents.
-In addition, we are in preparation to file more patents on upcoming product developments.
-Much of secret know-how related to technology, e.g. Parameter knowledge, is valuable solely due to our research and non-publication.
+In addition, we are preparing to file more patents on upcoming product developments.
+Much of secret technological know-how, e.g. parameter knowledge, is valuable solely due to our research and lack of related publications.
 This strongly prevents our competitors from replicating it.

-Despite the patents, we can never rule out the possibility that others are trying to copy our approach.
+Generally speaking, the secret know-how of our technology and expertise of our employees is not so easy to copy.
+Still, despite the patents, we can never rule out the possibility that others are trying to copy our approach.
 But we can also deal with this: we can look for cooperation.
 This way, it is possible to complement each other much better.
-Likewise, we can further distinguish ourselves in the market by seeking cooperation in non-hard technological things such as user experience, usability, design, and etc. Finally, the secret know-how of our technology and expertise of our employees, is not so easy to copy.
+Likewise, we can further distinguish ourselves in the market by seeking cooperation in non-technical domains such as user experience, usability, design, and so on.

 The goal is to have our pilot plants (2-3 pieces) tested in different settings during the next two years.
 After that, all technical requirements will be fulfilled in order to address the roll-out of the system with other partners.
 For us and our investors, this means that all the necessary suppliers and partners along the entire value chain are on board with us.
 In which regions and countries we will start depends very much on the choice of our partners.